yasenstar/ArchiMate_SABSA/05_Motivation_Aspect/README.md

 - The ValueChain stereotype models the breakdown of costs and is, therefore, principally a financial measure.
 - The Security Overlay can be used to map the composition of a Value Chain to any behavioral element in the Enterprise Architecture model.

+### Value Chain Properties

+- The attributes proposed for the Value Chain profile enable the margin to be calculated as the sum of its constituent sub-chains.
+- The ArchiMate Specification allows the Value elements to be decomposed into compositions and aggregations of the same type.
+- Composition seems the safer option here because, unlike aggregation, it should prevent cost accounting figures from being counted multiple times.

 ## 5.3 SABSA Business Attributes

+### Figure 13: SABSA Business Attributes Represented in the ArchiMate Language

 | SABSA | ArchiMate |
 | --- | --- |
 | **Business Attributes** represent the essential qualities of the Stakeholders' ideal system, to be promoted, portected, and enhanced in the Target Architecture if the enterprise is to deliver its strategy. | **Principle** elements are defined as "an intended property of a system ... a general property that applies to any system in a certain context ... motivated by some goal or driver" |

 ## 5.4 Meaning